Disney Cruise Line Tips and Things Worth Knowing Before You Sail

 This is one of the easiest ways to save money on a Disney cruise, especially if you like having drinks in your stateroom or bringing beverages ashore at ports.

-There’s a Coffee Punch Card Instead of a Coffee Package
+There’s a Coffee Rewards Card Instead of a Coffee Package

-There isn’t a specialty coffee package, but Disney offers a coffee punch card for espresso-based drinks.
-It’s usually a buy four, get one free setup and is most commonly used at Cove Café, the adults-only specialty coffee spot, as well as other onboard cafés, depending on the ship.
+There isn’t a specialty coffee package, but Disney offers a coffee rewards card for espresso-based drinks and specialty teas.
+It follows a buy five, get one free structure and can be used at cafés and bars that serve specialty coffee and tea across the ship.

-Regular, non-specialty coffee is already included in your cruise fare and available in the dining rooms and buffet.
-The punch card applies only to specialty coffee drinks, so it’s worth considering only if you plan to order them regularly.
+Regular coffee is already included in your cruise fare and available in the dining rooms and buffet.
+The rewards card applies only to specialty drinks, so it makes sense only if you plan to order them regularly.
+On a 7-night cruise, if you treat yourself to one specialty coffee a day, you’ll earn one free drink during the sailing.

 How Gratuities Work on Disney Cruise Line